 Batteries: 3 AAA

 Weight: 3.2 oz

 The Black Diamond Spot Headlamp has a red light option and is waterproof.
 What we like most about the Black Diamond Spot is that it has a respectable 300 lumen rating and great optical quality.
 Better yet, it weighs just 3.1 ounces with 3 AAA batteries and it’s waterproof, too.
 The maximum beam distance is 80 meters.
 You can get 25 hours of burn time on high and 180 hours on low.
 If you find a Black Diamond Spot on sale, grab one because it’s great.
-On the other hand, supplies are starting to dwindle because Black Diamond has updated the Spot for 2019 to the new Spot325.
+On the other hand, supplies are starting to dwindle because Black Diamond has updated the Spot to the new Spot325.
 The new name matches the new lumen output — 325 lumens — but it’s also sporting some other minor improvements.
 Most notably it has a slightly trimmer design for a better fit on your forehead.
 It weighs 3.0 ounces and boasts an excellent IPX8 waterproof rating.

 Black Diamond Spot325 Specs:

 Max Beam Distance: 80 meters

 Run Time: 4 hours on high; 8 hours on medium; 200 hours on low